CrystalRae90/Stock-Analysis/README.md

         Next i

-When running this method and setting the values once the loops were complete, we were able to achieve the results to show the below.
+When running this method and setting the values once the loops were complete, we were able to achieve the results to shown below.
 Total time to run the 2018 Code was 2.1875 seconds.

 ![All_Stocks_Results_2018.png](Resources/All_Stocks_Results_2018.png)